 The state and federal governments require that all hospital patients in New York State be given certain information and materials when admitted to a hospital.

-The Patients’ Rights booklet collects that information in one place, explains the rights of each hospital patient and contains advice for the patients on how best to get assistance.
+The Patients’ Bill of Rights booklet collects that information in one place, explains the rights of each hospital patient and contains advice for the patients on how best to get assistance.

 Ethics Committee at NWH